matthieucan/snowflake-docset/README.md

 ## Repository maintenance

-Every 1st day of the month, a Github workflow will push a new git tag.
+Every 1st day of the month, a Github workflow will push a new commit and a new git tag.
 Then, another workflow will build a release out of this tag.

 This allows minimum maintenance of the repository, while still benefitting from up-to-date documentation.